-2) The imbalance of the current of each phase in normal operation should not exceed 10%.
+2) The unbalance of the current of each phase in the normal operation should not exceed 10%.

-3) If the difference is very large, the stator winding may have a short circuit, open circuit, reverse connection, or other single-phase operation of the micromotor.
+3) If the difference is very large, the stator winding may cause a short circuit, open circuit, reverse connection, or other single-phase operation of the micromotor.

-The temperature of the bearing in the operation of the micromotor shall not exceed the allowable value, and there shall be no oil leakage at the edge of the bearing cover, which causes many reasons for the overheating of the micro motor bearing.
-If the condition of the ball bearing deteriorates, the bearing cap and the shaft are rubbed, the lubricating oil is too much or too little, the transmission belt is too tight, or the shaft of the micromotor and the axis of the driven machine has too much concentricity error.
+The temperature of the bearing in the operation of the micromotor shall not exceed the value that is allowed, and there shall be no oil leakage at the edge of the bearing cover, which causes the overheating of the micro motor bearing.
+If the condition of the ball bearing deteriorates, the bearing cap and the shaft will be rubbed, the lubricating oil will be too much or too little, the transmission belt will be too tight, or the shaft of the micromotor and the axis of the driven machine will cause too much concentricity error.

-When the micromotor is in normal operation, there should be no abnormal vibration, sound, and smell.
+When the micromotor is in the normal operation, there should be no abnormal vibration, sound and smell.
 Larger micromotors also have a uniform “beep” sound and a whistling sound of the fan.

-Electrical faults can also cause vibrations and abnormal noise in the micromotor.
+Electrical faults can also cause vibration and abnormal noise in the micromotor.

 2) The rotor has broken bars and the load current is unstable.
 It will emit a high and low “beep” sound, and the body will vibrate.